The way we roll - take it, or leave it.

-We love our friends: we are honest with them and we want them to succeed.
+We love our teammates: we are honest with them and we want them to succeed.

-We train our friends so well that they can get a job everywhere.
+We train our teammates well enough that they can get a job anywhere.

-We treat our friends so well that they rather stay with us.
+We treat our teammates well enough that they rather stay with us.